Hello23-Ygopro/ygopro-dm/README.md

 - Power: Use the `Power` tab
 - Race: **N/A**
 - Region-exclusive cards: Use the `Limit` tab
-- You can also search for cards whose abilities have been modified for YGOPro by typing `YGOPro`.
+- You can also search for cards whose text have been modified for YGOPro by typing `YGOPro`.
 </details>